mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 My general take is that the machine learning community is particularly creative when it comes to making synonyms for *database*.
 A more serious take (when you disregard the effect of companies' marketing attempts) is that the entire field is still standardizing the best way to architect fully-fledged ML pipelines.
 Achieving consensus around best practices will be a 5-10+year transformation easily.

-During a particularly intriguing discussion among practitioners within the [MLOps community](https://mlops.community/), [Lina Weichbrodt](Lina Weichbrodt) made a claim that the *ML stack* is about as general as the *backend programming development stack.*
+During a particularly intriguing discussion among practitioners within the [MLOps community](https://mlops.community/), [Lina](Lina Weichbrodt) made a claim that the *ML stack* is about as general as the *backend programming development stack.*

 There's something particularly astute about that observation, the idea that a canonical *ML stack* is still not well-defined.
 In that light, when we consider the phases of an MLOps pipeline rather than a clear architecture diagram like this